Anti-American sentiment in Korea: No Gun Ri massacre

 South Korean investigators disagreed with Pentagon findings, saying they believed 7th Cavalry troops were ordered to fire on the refugees.
 The survivors' group called the U.S. report a "whitewash."
 Additional archival documents later emerged showing U.S. commanders ordering the shooting of refugees during this period, declassified documents found but not disclosed by Pentagon investigators.
 Among them was a report by the U.S. ambassador in South Korea in July 1950 that the U.S. military had adopted a theater-wide policy of firing on approaching refugee groups.
 Despite demands, the U.S. investigation was not reopened.

 Prompted by the exposure of No Gun Ri, survivors of similar alleged incidents in 1950–1951 filed reports with the Seoul government.
 In 2008 an investigative commission said more than 200 cases of alleged large-scale civilian killings by the U.S. military had been registered, mostly air attacks.
 More documents detailing refugee 'kill' orders were unearthed at the U.S. national archives and point to the widespread targeting of refugees by commanders well after No Gun Ri massacre.
 In August 1950 there were orders detailing that refugees crossing the Naktong River be shot.
 Later in the same month, General Gay ordered artillery units to target civilians on the battlefield.
 In January 1951, the U.S. 8th Army was detailing all units in Korea that refugees be attacked with all available fire including bombing.
 In August 1950, 80 civilians are reported to have been killed while seeking sanctuary in a shrine by the village of Kokaan-Ri, near Masan in South Korea.
 Other survivors recall 400 civilians killed by U.S. naval artillery on the beaches near the port of Pohang in September 1950.

 Sinchon Massacre

-The North Korean government claims that US forces massacred 35,000 people at Sinchon between 17 October and 7 December 1950.
+The North Korean government claims that U.S. forces massacred 35,000 people at Sinchon between 17 October and 7 December 1950.
 South Korean sources estimate a significantly lower death toll and dispute any American involvement.
+The majority of historians outside of North Korea believe that this massacre was orchestrated by local right-wing (mostly Christian) civilians or related militias, and U.S. intervention was absent or at most peripheral.